ashleybaxter/iamashley/_posts/2017-01-09-how-i-won-my-first-3-customers.markdown

 What do you know, public speaking _can_ convert.
 Thanks to the <a href="https://hybridconf.net/">HybridConf</a> attendee who passed along Jack's name.

-Lesson: Share your story everywhere.
+<strong>Lesson:</strong> Share your story everywhere.
 All it takes is for one person to hear it and share it with their friend.

 <h2>tl;dr</h2>